 Jian Gu, Aldeida Aleti, Chunyang Chen, Hongyu Zhang

-MENT is an efficient and reliable model editing approach for Large Language Models in software engineering.
-It successfully patches 1 or 2 neurons, outperforming state-of-the-art methods in coding tasks, and demonstrates enhanced reasoning in LLMs.
+MINT is an efficient and reliable technique for repairing large language models in software engineering.
+It can successfully solve model failures by patching merely 1 or 2 neurons, outperforming state-of-the-art methods in coding tasks.

 sym